albertattard/java-boot-camp/docs/06-simple-objects/07-the-object-class/00-index.md

     final Person b = a;

     final boolean areEquals = a.equals( b );
-    System.out.printf( "Are the objects equal? %s%n", areEquals );
+    System.out.printf( "Are these objects equal? %s%n", areEquals );
   }
 }
 ```